Pay my Water/Utility Bill

 The City of Regina offers several different ways to pay your water/utility account:

-- Budget Billing Plan - Split your payments into 12 equalized payments.
-In order to qualify for this option you must have one year of billing history and your account must be paid in full.
+- Budget Billing Plan - An equalized payment is calculated based on the last 12 months of water, sewer, drainage and recycling fees.
+To enroll in the Budget Billing Plan, you must have at least one consecutive year of billing history at the same address, be on the Direct Debit Plan and not move out of billing for an extended period of time during the year.
 To sign up for the Budget Billing Plan Option, complete the Utility Account Direct Debit & Budget Billing Application selecting the Budget Billing checkbox.

 To avoid late penalties, ensure you mail your payment at least one week before payment is due.